Phased delivery — major processes & flow maps

 7. Authoritative sources & further reading

-PMI — Standards & guides is listed in REFERENCE-LINKS.md for practitioner depth (some networks block automated fetches to pmi.org).
+PMI — Standards & guides is listed in External reference URLs (methodology guides) for practitioner depth (some networks block automated fetches to pmi.org).